oVirt/ovirt-site/source/feature/aaa.html.md

 This tool will be used in order to assign role to an entry of a user from an authorization provider (AKA directory).
 In order to run the tool, the user of the tool will have to provide the following parameters:

-*   -   a. user name
+1.  user name
-    -   b. provider
+2.  provider
-    -   c. id of user within the provider
+3.  id of user within the provider
-    -   d. role (for example "SuperUser")
+4.  role (for example "SuperUser")

 The tool will create the user in the database and allocate a system permissions based on the role and the user .